-But what is it really, that makes travelling so attractive?
-Apart from the submergence into a different environment to enjoy the beauty of nature and culture, there is more...Whenever you travel consciously, it can enrich your life, inspire you and open your mind.
+But what is it really, that makes travelling so inspiring?
+Apart from the submergence into a different environment to enjoy the beauty of nature and culture, there is more...Whenever you travel consciously, it can enrich your life, transform you and open your mind.
 You become more flexible and wiser by absorbing the knowledge and different worldviews of the cultures that you encounter.
-Confucius already pinned this point thousands of years ago, when he spoke his famous words: ‘It’s better to travel one mile than to read a thousand books’ (but then in Chinese of course).
-The great part about travelling is that you don’t just learn about the civilisations and people that cross your path, but also about yourself.
+Confucius already pinned this point thousands of years ago, when he spoke his famous words: ‘It’s better to travel one mile than to read a thousand books’ .
+The great part about travelling is that you don’t just learn about the civilisations and people that cross your path, but also about yourself and your own culture.

 People often ask me which place on earth I find most beautiful.
-This seems a difficult and unanswerable question to me.
-How on earth can one compare the timelessness of Greek temples on an azure oceanfront with the experience of being peddled across the surreal Titicaca Lake by an Uros Indian?
-Or how can one compare walking side by side with Tibetan pilgrims on the roof of the world with crossing the perfectly wind-shaped sand dunes of the Sahara desert by camel?
-I am convinced that the whole earth is scattered with the most amazing landscapes and sheer endless expressions of human beings; from nature tribes to highly developed civilizations.
+This seems a difficult and unanswerable question to me since the whole planet is scattered with the most amazing landscapes and sheer endless expressions of human beings; from nature tribes to highly developed civilizations.
 One would think I have seen enough after over 100 travels, but strangely enough it seems like the more one travels, the more travel-inspiration one gets!

 It amazes me, that there are always fascinating, unknown countries and areas to be explored, according to the enthusiastic stories of locals and other travelers.
 Even though I am not done travelling, I picked up the art of writing to share the knowledge, experiences and insights that I have accumulated over the past years.
-I have learned a lot from developing countries -most of which boost incredibly rich cultures-, like the value of integrity and co-operation.
-As well as living in the moment with room for spontaneity.
+So far, I have written numerous articles, blogs and 5 travel guides.

 To me, the flexibility and positivity of many people in Asian countries in particular is very inspiring.
-They seem flexible as bamboo and take responsibility for their own lives by eagerly taking every presented chance for growth and development.
-Besides, I am strongly attracted to the non-dogmatic Asian philosophies of life.
-In particular to the Taoist concept of going with the flow of nature, and Buddha’s rebellious advices to think for one self, to transcend the ego and to never take anything for the truth, except your own findings.
+They seem flexible like bamboo and take responsibility for their own lives by eagerly taking every presented chance for growth and development.
+Besides, I am attracted to the Taoist concept of going with the flow of nature, and Buddha’s rebellious advices to think for one self, and to never take anything for the truth, except your own findings.

 Apart from all of this, travelling has shown me the astonishing beauty of cultural and ethnic diversity, and the importance of cultural exchange and the preservation of authenticity in a fast globalising world.
 More room for appreciation of the positive aspects of each others cultural background can be achieved by attaining knowledge of it.
 This comprehension is also essential for the much needed nuance.
 In my opinion, it is truly important to realise deeply that, despite the many apparent differences between countries and people, there is so much that binds us all.

-By now, it is crystal clear to me that there are only a few countries in the world like the Netherlands, where one (especially women) can freely fulfill its own potential and shape one’s life.
-In my eyes, this precious freedom also brings the responsibility to live your best life.
-Whenever you wish to pass this freedom and these opportunities on, you can support the Girls First Project of Plan.
+In believe great value lies in the open and free characteristics of many western societies, where there’s no dominance of suppressive belief structures, and where great importance lies on the legacy of the Renaissance; the activation of the rational and creative forces within human beings.
+It seems that there are only a few countries in the world like the Netherlands, where one (especially women) can freely fulfill his/her own potential and shape one’s life.
 The solution of many world problems seems to lay in decreasing the lagging behind of many girls in developing countries.
 Whenever they can go to school and develop themselves, this will have a very positive effect on not just their own wellbeing, but also on problems of poverty, overpopulation and sexual exploitation.
 More info on this can be found at http://plan-international.org .

 How fantastic would it be if the inevitable process of globalisation can make people aware of their own culture, so they can use this ‘world consciousness’ to transcend their limiting cultural and religious conditionings?
-Then, the road is clear to fully express one's own individuality and potential, maybe even with holding on to valuable cultural traditions.
-I am convinced that, by combining the best from the world’s traditions with the creative and progressive forces that are strongly manifest in western culture, together we can find a way towards a free and better future.
-In conclusion and as inspiration to travel consciously, here’s another beautiful quote, from J.R.R.
+Then, the road is clear to fully express one's own individuality and potential, even while holding on to valuable cultural traditions.
+In conclusion and to inspire conscious travel, here’s another beautiful quote, from J.R.R.
 Tolkien this time: ‘Not all those who wander are lost’.